Reserved Instance Mapping Logic

 return metrics

-def persist_results(self, run_id: str, mapping_results: List[Dict], utilization_metrics: List[Dict]) -> None:
+def persist_results(self, run_id: str, mapping: List[Dict], metrics: List[Dict]) -> None:

-"""Idempotent state persistence with deterministic run IDs."""
+"""Idempotent state persistence keyed on deterministic run IDs."""

-auth_headers = {"Authorization": f"Bearer {os.environ.get('BILLING_API_TOKEN')}"}
+auth_headers = {"Authorization": f"Bearer {os.environ.get('BILLING_API_TOKEN', '')}"}

 mapper = CommitmentMapper(